Testbed-IAC/terraform-provider-fabric/README.md

 labels are reported as topology drift during refresh.
 FABRIC does not support full bidirectional reconciliation, so resolve drift by updating Terraform configuration or replacing/modifying the slice.

-## Examples

-Runnable examples live under `examples/` for labels, multiple SSH keys, and typed site discovery.
-Some files are intentionally marked illustrative where the full schema surface is not present in this checkout.

 ## Development